 Composite veneers are the other cosmetic procedure to hide any type of imperfections.
 Different from porcelain, composite veneers are made of composite resin material and don’t require taking an impression.
 The process is done directly by applying the material followed by shaping and polishing, much like dental bonding except that the entire part of the tooth’s front surface is covered.

 Enamel microabrasion is a conservative cosmetic method in which a very thin layer of enamel is removed in order to improve teeth appearance affected by surface defects or discoloration.
 It has long been a common fluorosis treatment.
 Microabrasion involves the use of acid-abrasive gel or paste which is rubbed on teeth.
-The dentist abrades away the superficial damages on teeth with the polishing instrument.
+The dentist abrades away the superficial damage on teeth with the polishing instrument.
 The treatment can be used in combination with whitening to achieve a perfect bright smile.

 The best treatment is always prevention.
 Keep the amount of fluoride for your child in the right amount.
 Too little fluoride makes kids’ teeth susceptible to decay; Overexposure to fluoride in young children increases the potential fluoride intake and ingestion.